-A: Let me start by saying that I greatly dislike this question.
-I've been asked it many times, but I always hate to answer.
-No one asks this question because they're wondering what the answer might be.
-I find that most Christians have their minds pretty well made up on the subject and the reason they ask is so they might know whose side I've taken.
+A: Let me start by saying that I very much dislike this question.
+Very few people ask this question because of a genuine desire to learn.
+I find that most Christians have their minds pretty well made up on the subject and they ask this question so they might know if I've embraced the correct side.

 1 Corinthians 15:1-2 (ESV)